dyweb/gommon/errors/README.md

 ## Implementation

 - [doc/design](doc/design) contains some survey and design choices we made
-- `Wrap` checks if this is already a `WrappedErr`, if not, it attach stack
+- `Wrap` checks if this is already a `WrappedErr`, if not, it attaches stack
 - `MultiErr` keep a slice of errors, the thread safe version use mutex and returns copy of slice when `Errors` is called

 ## Survey